 The procedure is short and rewarding, all you need is to appreciate the drying property of acrylic paint and you are good to go.
 A fast-drying paint that ensures the true color of the spray paint.

-Painting on flat surfaces
+Painting on Flat Surfaces

 Painting on flat surfaces also goes a long way in making spray-painted art durable.
 This ensures that all spray paint particles reach the surface at the same time leading to evenness.
 Evenness makes the spray paint dry faster.